isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Callers are unsure what types are allowed and if the data may be mutated as `const` is not specified.
-Note all pointer types impliclty convert to void*, so it is easy for callers to provide this value.
+Note all pointer types implicitly convert to void*, so it is easy for callers to provide this value.

 The callee must `static_cast` data to an unverified type to use it.
 That is error-prone and verbose.

-Only use `const void*` for passing in data in designs that are undescribable in C++.
+Only use `const void*` for passing in data in designs that are indescribable in C++.
 Consider using a `variant` or a pointer to base instead.

 **Alternative**: Often, a template parameter can eliminate the `void*` turning it into a `T*` or `T&`.
 For generic code these `T`s can be general or concept constrained template parameters.